-As a result of the Covid-19 pandemic, Heriot-Watt University has developed an approach to learning called Responsive Blended Learning.
+As a result of the Covid-19 pandemic, Heriot-Watt University is using an approach to people starting studies at a distance.
 This approach will ensure you can begin – and complete – the academic year on schedule, wherever you may be in the world.
-Responsive Blended Learning (RBL) combines supported online learning with context-appropriate on-campus learning opportunities, responding dynamically to the changing external context.
+Studying from a distance combines supported online learning with context-appropriate on-campus learning opportunities, responding dynamically to the changing external context.

 The RBL approach will mean that you will learn through engaging online webinars, tutorials, discussions, and projects.
 When our campus spaces become more accessible, we will be able to make appropriate use of these, and small groups will be able to access and make the most of our modern and specialist learning spaces.